E-ER/python-using-databases/README.md

-# python-using-databases
-Notes and solutions to the Using Databases with Python course on Coursera
+My solutions to the Coursera Using Databases with Python course from the University of Michigan: https://www.coursera.org/learn/python-databases/.